oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

 When user QTEAM was created (in a previous step), a card appeared on the Database Users screen, similar to what is shown below.
 Notice the URI at the bottom of the card.

 Click the **Open in new tab** icon to open a new tab.
-This URL may be used to access the Database Actions page of Autonomous Database Tools directly, without needing to use the OCI Console.
+This URL may be used to access the Database Actions page of Autonomous AI Database Tools directly, without needing to use the OCI Console.
 You may want to bookmark this link so that you can easily launch the page at any time.

   ![Link to open Database Actions from users page](images/qteam-link.png)